Sheboygan County Court Records

 • Drug and alcohol treatment records — Protected under both state and federal law (42 C.F.R.
 Part 2).

 • Victim personal information — Addresses, phone numbers, and identifying details of victims are redacted pursuant to Wis.
-Stat. § 950.04.
+Stat.
+950.04.

 • Sealed records — Cases sealed by court order under various provisions, including Wis.
-Stat. § 973.015 (expungement).
+Stat.
+973.015 (expungement).

 • Custody evaluations — Guardian ad litem and custody study reports are typically restricted to the parties.

-When in doubt about whether a specific record is accessible, contact the Clerk’s office at (920) 459-3068.
+If you're not sure whether a specific record is accessible, call the Clerk's office at (920) 459-3068.

 Sheboygan County Criminal Court Records